 Not a day goes by when one does not read a headline about an organization suffering a data breach, putting the business, customers, and partners at risk.
-To keep your business out of the news, you must stay updated about the latest data breaches.
+Staying updated about the latest data breaches and using phishing protection can help prevent such incidents..
 Here is a summary of the latest phishing and breach-related news this week.

 According to a report by security firm Deepwatch, the campaign may be influenced by a foreign intelligence service.
 The researchers discovered that the threat actors created blog post titles that foreign intelligence services may be interested in, for example, “Confidentiality Agreement for Interpreters.”